Grandparent Alliance

 To make a difference for our grandchildren.
 Grandparents have expressed interest in getting involved.
 By getting involved, we can move Cure JM’s mission forward for our grandchildren.
 This will help give our grandchildren the best shot possible at a full life ahead.
 Many hands make light work.

-When does the Grandparent Council meet?
+When does the Grandparent Alliance meet?

 We also meet in person every other year at the Cure JM Family Conference.

-Grandparent Council Leadership– Randy Putt
+Grandparent Alliance Leadership – Randy Putt

 Join Cure JM